theophile-bb/Spotify-ranking-an-analysis/README.md

 This project contains a comprehensive analysis of **Spotify’s regional Top 200 song charts** to uncover trends and characteristics of modern popular music and provides a simple Gradio webapp for interactive visualization of track rankings by region.

+You can acces the notebook via this link : https://theophile-bb.github.io/Spotify-ranking-an-analysis/Spotify_Analysis.html

 ---

 ## Project Structure